FirstGroup boss departs after £327m loss

 Mr O'Toole, who had been with the company for eight years, has been replaced by Wolfhart Hauser, who becomes executive chairman, and Matthew Gregory, who becomes interim chief operating officer as well as chief financial officer.

-Mr Hausser said: "This year's results fell short of our ambitions - we are disappointed that we did not make the further progress we intended based on the trends we saw at the end of the previous financial year."
+Mr Hauser said: "This year's results fell short of our ambitions - we are disappointed that we did not make the further progress we intended based on the trends we saw at the end of the previous financial year."

-FirstGroup's board was examining "all appropriate means to mobilise the considerable value inherent in the group", said Mr Hauser.
+FirstGroup was examining "all appropriate means to mobilise the considerable value inherent in the group", he added.

 'Operational challenges'

-As part of that process, Greyhound's business model and prospects are now under review, Mr Hauser added.
+As part of that process, Greyhound's business model and prospects are now under review, Mr Hauser said.

-The long-distance bus service had been unable to "overcome the structural shift taking place in its long-haul markets, as ultra low-cost airlines significantly increase capacity and extend into new markets", said Mr Gregory.
+The long-distance bus service had been unable to overcome the threat posed by ultra low-cost airlines, Mr Gregory said.

-In the UK, the GWR and SWR rail franchises had "operational challenges to overcome" but were both profitable, added Mr Gregory.
+In the UK, the Great Western and South Western rail franchises had "operational challenges to overcome" but were both profitable, he added.

 However, the TransPennine Express franchise was loss-making and the group was providing for losses of up to £106.3m over the remaining life of the contract.

-Earlier this year, FirstGroup rejected a takeover offer from a US private equity firm Apollo Management, an approach which came after it warned of trading weakness due to strong competition in the US.
+Earlier this year, FirstGroup rejected a takeover offer from US private equity firm Apollo Management, an approach that came after it warned of trading weakness due to strong competition in the US.